Watching the water birds at Charlecote

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-As the River Avon weaves its way through Charlecote's parkland, it plays host to an incredibly diverse population of waterfowl at all times of the year.
+Bring your binoculars and take a stroll along the banks of the rivers in the parkland.
+As the river Avon and little river Dene weave their way through Charlecote's parkland, they play host to an incredibly diverse population of waterfowl at all times of the year.

 The heron's two-metre wingspan

 Charlecote’s most iconic bird is the huge grey heron and our heronry is one of the largest in Warwickshire.